 How to find LASER (Light Amplification by Stimulated Emission of Radiation) wavelength using a Diffraction Grating in the Lab.
 For this just take a LASER source, a grating (here grating have 15000 lines per inch), and a screen to observe the diffraction pattern.

 When a LASER light passes through the Grating its diffracted and a pattern develops on the screen with central maxima.
-Diffraction is a phenomena of light, in which wave light bends at the edges of an obstacle, if and only if the size of the obstacle is comparable to the wavelength of the light.
-These diffracted wave superimpose further and a constructive interference appears on the screen.
-If your aim is to find the wavelength by this experiment then, first find the single slit width; that is known as grating element and denoted by “d”.
+Diffraction is a phenomenon of light, in which wave light bends at the edges of an obstacle, if and only if the size of the obstacle is comparable to the wavelength of the light.
+These diffracted waves superimpose further and a constructive interference appears on the screen.
+If your aim is to find the wavelength by this experiment then, first find the single slit width; that is known as the grating element and denoted by “d”.
 This you can find out from the lines that are mentioned on the grating as here 15000 LPI.
 One inch is 2.54 cm so 15,000 lines are in 2.54 cm so one line will be equal to 2.54/15000 cm.
 This is 1.69×10^ (-4)cm approximately.

 We have to use nk=2d sin theta